 US judge seeks internal communications in Turkey case

-NEW YORK (AP) — A federal judge wants lawyers in a criminal case involving a billion-dollar sanctions-evasion scheme to detail any internal communications they had with the U.S. and Turkish governments.
+NEW YORK (AP) — A federal judge wants lawyers is a case involving a billion-dollar scheme to evade American sanctions against Iran to detail any communications they had with the U.S. and Turkish governments.

-U.S. District Judge Richard Berman directed prosecutors and defense lawyers on Thursday to include the information in sentencing memos in a prosecution that resulted in the conviction of a Turkish banker and a guilty plea by a wealthy Turkish-Iranian businessman.
+In a brief order filed in federal court in Manhattan on Thursday, U.S. District Judge Richard Berman directed the government and defense attorneys to include the information in sentencing memos in a U.S. prosecution that resulted in a guilty plea by Reza Zarrab, a wealthy Turkish-Iranian businessman, and the conviction of a Turkish banker.

-The case heard in federal court in New York City raised tensions between the U.S. and Turkey, where officials called it a charade aimed at discrediting the government of President Recep Tayyip Erdogan.
+The case raised tensions between the U.S. and Turkey, where officials called it a charade aimed at discrediting the government of President Recep Tayyip Erdogan.